2012 NCAA Division I men's basketball tournament

 In addition to this, Ohio won a game as a double digit seed for the second time in four tournaments as the #13 seed Bobcats defeated #4 seed Michigan to advance to the third round of the Midwest Region.
 A team from the First Four games also won in the Round of 64 for the second consecutive year as South Florida defeated Midwest #5 seed Temple, setting up a #12 vs. #13 matchup that Ohio won.

-Virginia Commonwealth, a Final Four team from 2011 as an #11 seed, made the 2012 tournament as a #12 seed and once again made the round of 32 by defeating South #5 seed Wichita State.
+VCU, a Final Four team from 2011 as an #11 seed, made the 2012 tournament as a #12 seed and once again made the round of 32 by defeating South #5 seed Wichita State.
 The South Region saw four double digit seeds win in their opening games, as Colorado and Xavier joined VCU and Lehigh as victors.
 Xavier advanced to the Sweet Sixteen, where they were defeated by Baylor.

 Despite the upsets, all four top seeds advanced to the Sweet Sixteen for the first time since 2009.
 Three made it to the Elite Eight, as only Michigan State of the West Region lost.
 Kentucky was the only one to advance to the Final Four as Syracuse and North Carolina lost in their regional finals.
 This would end up being the last Final Four until 2019 that did not include at least one team seeded #7 or higher, and still is the last Final Four to not include at least one team seeded #5 or higher as of the conclusion of the 2024 season.

 Two teams made their first NCAA tournament appearances in school history: MEAC champion Norfolk State and Summit League champion South Dakota State.
 Ivy League champion Harvard made its first appearance since 1946, ending the longest tournament drought in NCAA history.

 All four teams from the state of Ohio (Cincinnati, Ohio, Ohio State, and Xavier) made it to the Sweet 16, marking the first time in tournament history any state has been represented by four teams in the round of 16.
 This tournament was also the first tournament since 1985 to feature no teams in the Sweet 16 from the Mountain or Pacific Time Zones.